kthohr/stats/README.md

 * Uniform
 * Weibull

-In addition, pdf and randomization functions are available for several multivariate distributions:
+In addition, pdf and random sampling functions are available for several multivariate distributions:

 * inverse-Wishart
 * Multivariate Normal